cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 many Kubernetes namespaces in a single `MH_CONFIG`.

-The `mh/main.yaml` file inside the `mh` directory is the [MH_CONFIG](https://github.com/cisco-sso/mh#select-a-mh-config) file for the `docker-for-desktop` Kubernetes cluster.
+The `mh/main.yaml` file inside the `mh` directory is the [MH_CONFIG](https://github.com/cisco-sso/mh#select-a-mh-config) file for the `docker-for-desktop.example.org` Kubernetes cluster.

 This file declares the cluster's Helm Chart releases, `mh` apps (Helm Chart override templates), and base truth.
 Secret base truth is one exception.
 Secrets should never be committed to framework-deploy nor any fork of it.
 Any